Mohit-3196/create-app/README.md

 # create-app
 This script is to create an application in Ant Media Server.
-Using this script you can create applications in your Ant Media with a defined database such as MongoDB, MongoDB serverless, or Redis.
+Using this script you can create applications in your Ant Media with a defined database such as MongoDB, and Redis.

-## For Ant Media Server running in standalone mode
-### MongoDB:
-./create_application.sh -n live -h mongodb://localhost:27017 -u username -p password

-### MongoDB Atlas:
-./create_application.sh -n live -h mongodb+srv://<username>:<password>@cluster-url -u username -p password

-### Redis:
+### MapDB:
+`sudo ./create_app.sh -n myapp`

+### Standalone Mode Using Redis as the Database:
+- Without Username and Password:
+`sudo ./create_app.sh -n myapp -h redis://localhost:6379`
+- With Username and Password:
+`sudo ./create_app.sh -n myapp -h redis://username:password@localhost:6379`

+### Cluster Mode Using Redis as the Database:
+- Without Username and Password:
-./create_application.sh -n live -h redis://localhost:6379
+`sudo ./create_app.sh -n myapp -c true -h redis://localhost:6379`

-## For Ant Media Server running in cluster mode
-### MongoDB:
+- With Username and Password:
-./create_application.sh -n live -c -h mongodb://mongodb-cluster-ip:27017 -u username -p password
+`sudo ./create_app.sh -n myapp -c true -h redis://username:password@localhost:6379`

+### Standalone Mode Using MongoDB as the Database:
+- Without Username and Password:
+`sudo ./create_app.sh -n myapp -h mongodb://localhost:27017`
+- With Username and Password:
+`sudo ./create_app.sh -n myapp -h mongodb://username:password@localhost:27017`

-### MongoDB Atlas:
+### Cluster Mode Using MongoDB as the Database:
+- Without Username and Password:
-./create_application.sh -n live -c -h mongodb+srv://<username>:<password>@cluster-url -u username -p password
+`sudo ./create_app.sh -n myapp -c true -h mongodb://mongodb-cluster-ip:27017`

-### Redis:
+- With Username and Password:
-./create_application.sh -n live -c -h redis://redis-host:6379
+`sudo ./create_app.sh -n myapp -c true -h mongodb://username:password@mongodb-cluster-ip:27017`

-Please replace the placeholders <username>, <password>, mongodb-cluster-ip, and cluster-url with the actual values specific to your setup.
+Please replace the placeholders myapp, localhost, username, password, and mongodb-cluster-ip, etc. with the actual values specific to your setup.

 By including the -c flag, you enable cluster mode for the application deployment.
 Omitting the -c flag will default to standalone mode.